ryutok/zbd/README.md

 ### Support new completion system (`zstyle`)
 You can change TAB completion performance using `zstyle` command.
-For example, when you want to ignore case, add `zstyle ':completion:*' matcher-list 'm:{a-z}={A-Z}'` in your `.zshrc`.
+For example, when you want to ignore case, add the following lines in your `.zshrc`.
-To make available the completion system, you have to put the following lines in your `.zshrc` before loading `zbd`.

 ```
 autoload -Uz compinit
 compinit

+zstyle ':completion:*' matcher-list 'm:{a-z}={A-Z}'
 ```